whyakari/getProps/README.md

 # How to contribute
 1. clone this repository by forking
 2. add other brands in `api/brand`
+   - maintain the standard of `brand_devices.json`
-3. test locally with flask (assuming that everything is in order.)
+4. test locally with flask (assuming that everything is in order.)
-4. (not yet) enable your fork's CI and do a test
+5. (not yet) enable your fork's CI and do a test
-5. Lastly send your PR's and I will check.
+6. Lastly send your PR's and I will check.